bcole808/wp-social-metrics-tracker/src/readme.txt

 == Changelog ==

-= 1.3.5 =
+= 1.4.0 =
+* Added advanced Domain/URL setup options including:
+* -- The option to check either the http:// or https:// version of post URLs for share data.
+* -- A domain migration tool to keep checking for share data from old URLs/domains
 * Fixed a bug which was causing "Settings saved" to be displayed more than once.
-* Added the option to check either the http:// or https:// version of post URLs for share data.
+* Removed the "Debug mode" option which did not do anything useful.

 = 1.3.4 =
 * Update plugin to use Facebook API v2.0